If you are thinking about putting your home on the market, then you may be wondering, ‘How long does it take to sell a house in the UK?’

 However, when it comes to selling a home in the UK, you should appreciate that this process takes between two to three months on average.

-A study by Post Office Money Mortgages reveals that the average time to sell is 102 days which they calculated after looking at the statistics for 20 of the biggest cities last year.
+A study by Post Office Money Mortgages reveals that the average time to sell a house is 102 days which they calculated after looking at the statistics for 20 of the biggest cities last year.

 The shortest time a property spent on sale was found in Edinburgh and Glasgow, where they sold in 39 and 48 days.